-Curriculum / ELA Secondary Program Name: Readers Workshop Submitted By: Judine Keplar, Ed.S.
+Curriculum / ELA Secondary

+Program Name: Readers Workshop Submitted By: Judine Keplar, Ed.S.

-Connection to TP3.0 / District Priorities / Academic Priorities Pillar 4: All students learn to read and succeed.
+District Priorities / • illar 4: All students learn to read and succeed.
 4.1 - K-12th graders read on or above grade level.
 4.2 - At every stage of transition, from elementary to middle to high school, students are ready for the next level of learning.
-4.3 - High school students are prepared for the college and/or career of their choice upon graduation.
-4.4 - All students have access to enrichment resources, supports, and opportunities that advance their success and love of reading.
-Description SLPS English Language Arts teachers are laying the foundation for a year of minds-on reading by engaging students' in Readers Workshop.
-The product of over twenty-five years of literacy research, Readers Workshop is a robust classroom architecture that develops engaged, thoughtful readers who are ready for high-performance learning.
-The single factor most strongly associated with reading achievement-more than socioeconomic status or any instructional approach-is independent reading.
-(Krashen, The Power of Reading) Wide independent reading develops fluency, builds vocabulary and knowledge of text structures, and offers readers the experiences they need to read and construct meaning with more challenging texts.
-(NCTE) Strategy to accomplish your Target" All middle school ELA students and high school Double-Dose English students will engage in research-based Readers Workshop that includes a focused mini-lesson, independent reading, conferring, and small-group reading instruction.
-Strategy Sponsor/Owner(s) Judine Keplar, Ed.S ELA Curriculum Specialist, Grades 6-12 Impact Group(s) Middle School ELA Teachers / Students (Grades 6-8) High School Double-Dose Teachers / Students (Grades 9-12) Key Performance Indicators Master Schedules/Actual Schedules Aligned (100 minutes ELA daily for grades 6-8, 90 minutes Double-Dose English in addition to 90 minutes core English for qualifying students) Volume of Independent Reading (# of books read per student per school year &gt; 12)
+4.3 - High school students are prepared for the college 4.2 - At every stage of transition, from elementary to middle to high school, students are ready for the next level of learning.
+Academic Priorities • to high school, students are ready for the next level of learning. and/or career of their choice upon graduation. • 4.4 - All students have access to enrichment resources, supports, and opportunities that advance their success and love of reading. fo V re th h as st (F d LPS English Language Arts teachers are laying the foundation or a year of minds-on reading by engaging students' in Readers Workshop.
+The product of over twenty-five years of literacy esearch, Readers Workshop is a robust classroom architecture nat develops engaged, thoughtful readers who are ready for igh-performance learning.
+The single factor most strongly esociated with reading achievement-more than socioeconomic tatus or any instructional approach-is independent reading.
+Krashen, The Power of Reading) Wide independent reading evelops fluency, builds vocabulary and knowledge of text tructures, and offers readers the experiences they need to read and construct meaning with more challenging texts.
+(NCTE) Il middle school ELA students and high school Double-Dose nglish students will engage in research-based Readers Vorkshop that includes a focused mini-lesson, independent eading, conferring, and small-group reading instruction. udine Keplar, Ed.S LA Curriculum Specialist, Grades 6-12 Impact Group(s) 1iddle School ELA Teachers / Students (Grades 6-8) igh School Double-Dose Teachers / Students (Grades 9-12) Key Performance Indicators • Master Schedules/Actual Schedules Aligned (100 minutes ELA daily for grades 6-8, 90 minutes Double-Dose English in addition to 90 minutes core English for qualifying students) Volume of Independent Reading (# of books read per student per school year > 12)

-Key Action Steps Student Positive Self-Reporting (via survey) Regarding Attitudes, Interest, and Engagement in Reading Teachers implementing Readers Workshop with greater than 80% fidelity will experience gains that are 1-2 months higher than those implementing with less than 80% fidelity are.
-Provide after-school (in-person), virtual, on-demand, and job-embedded professional development to ELA teachers and Academic Instructional Coaches on the topics of Guided Reading, Readers Workshop, Understanding by Design, Source-Based Writing, Systematic Word Study, Engagement Strategies, High Yield Instructional Strategies, and Checking for Understanding.
+Vov.
+Action Change Student Positive Self-Reporting (via survey) Regarding Attitudes, Interest, and Engagement in Reading Teachers implementing Readers Workshop with greater than 80% fidelity will experience gains that are 1-2 months higher than those implementing with less than 80% fidelity are.
+Key Action Steps Provide after-school (in-person), virtual, on-demand, and job-embedded professional development to ELA teachers and Academic Instructional Coaches on the topics of Guided Reading, Readers Workshop, Understanding by Design, Source-Based Writing, Systematic Word Study, Engagement Strategies, High Yield Instructional Strategies, and Checking for Understanding.
 Continue to maintain and support an online collaboration space for middle school ELA teachers to share resources, assessments, materials, photos, videos, and best practices across the district.
 Continue district support for classroom libraries to ensure students have access to high-quality texts that are appropriate for their reading levels and interests and provide a "windows and mirrors" approach to text availability.
 Advocate and plan for expanded instructional time in 6-8 ELA of 100 minutes daily (minimum) in order to allow time for appropriate interventions for struggling readers.
 Utilize the Missouri State Literacy Plan to create intervention plans and professional development in SLPS.
 Develop and distribute a menu of literacy goals for teachers to use when planning instruction for students.
 Provide teachers with access to Achieve3000 (or a similar program) to allow for standards-based intervention materials that are tailored to students' individual academic needs.
 '21-22 Budgeted To be determined (TBD)